Online shopping experience for 3D printed body parts

-Since my original version of YourFormula was too generic, I considered icons that immediately read “unique.”
+Since the original version of YourFormula was too generic, I brainstormed imagery that that reads as unique.
 The first thing that came to mind was a fingerprint, as each human’s fingerprint is totally unique.

 I removed the leaf from the BioInk formula as it was not clear what that communicated.
 Instead, I used the droplet image from the 3D printed body parts for visual cohesion and for imagery of a liquid.

 Final Icon Designs

 The final step was inserting the icons in the context of the alternative future.
 To keep my design future grounded in today’s reality, I modeled Daffodil’s website on Warby Parker’s current site.
 I did not mimic Warby Parker’s branding for Daffodil’s color palette.
 Instead, I chose warm yellow and blue accents and black text as it looks inviting and professional.
 It was important clients did not feel repulsed by the products but intrigued and supported.